rippleFCL/bws-cache/README.md

 # Bitwarden Secrets Manager Cache

-Python app implementing a read-through cache for BWS secrets.
+Python app implementing a read-through cache for Bitwarden Secrets Manager (BWS) secrets.

 # Usage

 When a secret is queried, not only is the secret cached in memory, but a mapping between ID and key is also cached.

-This allows lookup by either name or key, as shown below.
+This allows lookup by either ID or key, as shown below.

 ## Endpoints